onflow/cadence/runtime/language.md

 // example.balance is 0. without the getter it would be -50
 ```

 Setters are declared using the `set` keyword, followed by the name for the new value enclosed in parentheses.
 The parameter has implicitly the type of the field.
-Another type can not be specified.
+Another type cannot be specified.
 Setters have no return type.

 The types of values assigned to setters must always match the field's type.